 Most people know someone who has been diagnosed with Alzheimer’s disease.
 Approximately 5.4 million Americans have Alzheimer’s, 5.2 million are age 65 and over, but at least 200,000 are under 65.
 Scientists predict that by 2050, up to 16 million people will have the disease.
-In the U.S., it’s considered the sixth leading cause of death.

 National Women’s Health & Fitness Day – September 29, 2010 – provides an opportunity for women to take a few minutes to evaluate their personal health and fitness and develop a plan to improve, such as making time for regular physical activity or eating more nutritious meals.